filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/multisig/index.md

 toc: true
 ---

-To interact with specific multi-signature wallet address, you need to use this wallet address to invoke the methods in multisig built-in actor.
-You also need to specify method number of which method you want to invoke.
-Please refer the each method for its method number.
+To interact with a specific multi-signature wallet address, you need to use this wallet address to invoke the methods in the built-in multisig actor.
+You also need to specify the method number of which method you want to invoke.
+Please refer to each method for its method number.

 ## Propose